AdobeDocs/experience-platform.en/help/edge/home.md

 In addition to a new library, there is a new endpoint that streamlines the HTTP requests to Adobe solutions.
 Before, Visitor.js sent a blocking call to the visitor ID service, then AT.js sent a call to Adobe Target, DIL.js sent a call to Adobe Audience Manager, and finally AppMeasurement.js sent a call to Adobe Analytics.
 This new library and endpoint can retrieve an ID, fetch a [!DNL Target] experience, send data to Audience Manager, and pass the data to the Adobe Experience Platform in a single call.

-The following video demonstrates Adobe Experience Platform Web SDK and Edge Network in action, with a single call to Adobe sending data to Experience Platform, Analytics, Audience Manager and Target.
+The following video demonstrates the Adobe Experience Platform Web SDK and Edge Network in action.
+The video example uses a single call to Adobe which sends data to Experience Platform, Analytics, Audience Manager and Target.

 >[!VIDEO](https://video.tv.adobe.com/v/34148?quality=12&learn=on)